-You can take one box/book of safety matches in your carry on, or in your pocket, but they cannot go in your checked bags.
-Non-safety, strike-anywhere matches are not allowed to be carried at all.
+You can take one box/book of safety matches in your carry on, or in your pocket, but they cannot go in your checked baggage.
+You are not permitted to be carrying matches that are non-safety matches or strike-anywhere matches at all.

 See my full posts about these for further information: